navneetchauhan1988/AzureSentinel/Instructions/Lab 2 : Log Search in Azure Sentinel.md

 3. Under General , Click on **Logs**

+### Task 1 : count : Returns the count of rows in the table

+1. Enter the below query in editor and click **Run**

+**AzureActivity|count**

+2. Review the result in result pane.

+### Task 2 : take Returns up to the specified number of rows of data.

+1. Enter the below query in editor and click **Run**

+**AzureActivity|take**

+2. Review the result in result pane.

+### Task 3 : project : Selects a subset of columns.
+1. Enter the below query in editor and click **Run**

+**AzureActivity|project**

+2. Review the result in result pane.

+### Task 4 : where : Filters a table to the subset of rows that satisfy a predicate.
-4. Enter the below query in editor and click **Run**
+1. Enter the below query in editor and click **Run**

 **AzureActivity
-|where CategoryValue == "Administrative" and ActivityStatus == "Succeeded"
+|where CategoryValue == "Administrative" and ActivityStatusValue == "Success"
 |take  10
+|project TimeGenerated,CategoryValue,Caller,ActivityStatusValue
+**

+2. Review the result in result pane.

+### Task 5 : sort : Sort the rows of the input table into order by one or more columns.
+1. Enter the below query in editor and click **Run** **
+AzureActivity
+|where CategoryValue == "Administrative" and ActivityStatusValue == "Success"
+|sort by Caller desc
+|take  10
-|project TimeGenerated,CategoryValue,Level,ResourceGroup,ActivityStatus**
+|project TimeGenerated,CategoryValue,Caller,ActivityStatusValue
+**

-5. Review the result in result pane.
+2. Review the result in result pane.

 ![image](https://user-images.githubusercontent.com/33748560/89102678-2bb12a00-d429-11ea-9cc8-ef367ff89970.png)